tomcam/postgres/cheatsheet/README.md

 The `$` starting a command line in the examples below represents your operating system prompt.
 Prompts are configurable so it may well not look like this.
-On Windows it might look like `C:\postgres\mysite>` but Windows prompts are also configurable.
+On Windows it might look like `C:\Program Files\PostgreSQL>` but Windows prompts are also configurable.

 ````
 $ psql -U sampleuser -h localhost